hscrocha/CodeClonesActivity/README.md

 ## Task 1: Manual Code Clone Detection (10 min)

 We start with the ultimate clone detector: the developer.
-Look at the folder ```ShortCodeExample''' and open the Java Class inside of it on your favorite IDE.
+Look at the folder `ShortCodeExample` and open the Java Class inside of it on your favorite IDE.
 Try to find pieces of code that seem to be close related for about 10 minutes.

 Questions:
 - Can you detect duplication with your bare eyes?